 And as my simple brain understands it, by wrapping the active curcumin compounds in fat molecules (lipids) they can get through the digestive system without getting “tagged” and then excreted.
 (4)

-This type of “free-form curcumin” is the only form that has been proven to then be able to cross the blood-brain barrier.
+This type of “free-form curcumin” is the only form that has demonstrated several times its ability to cross the blood-brain barrier.
 (5)

 The huge increase in bioavailability over regular curcumin that Longvida has allows it to be clinically effective at a much lower dose than typical curcumin products.